wolfmaaan/greatest-albums/_albums/themarsvolta-delousedinthecomatorium.md

 ---
 layout: album
-title: De-Loused In The Comatorium
+title: De-Loused In The Comatorium - The Mars Volta
 slug: themarsvolta-delousedinthecomatorium
 album_slug: themarsvolta-delousedinthecomatorium
 ---